nrkno/nrkno-sanity-libs/packages/sanity-plugin-nrkno-schema-structure/README.md

   return structureRegistry.getSchemaViews({ schemaType }) ??
 S.document();
 };

-export default async () => {
+// Sanity supports async structure export default async () => {
-  // compose the Sanity Structure.
+  // Compose the Sanity Structure.
-  // Can be combind with any amount of manual S.itemList nodes. const itemPromises = [
+  // Can be combind with any amount of manual S.itemList nodes. const items = [
-    // schemas with customStructure.group: 'group1' are contained in this group.
-Spread becuase the group might define divider over/under/both
+    // schemas with customStructure.group: 'group1' are contained in this group. structureRegistry.getGroup('group1'),
-    ...structureRegistry.getGroup('group1'),
-    S.divider(),

    // schemas without group is part of the ungrouped list, one listItem per schema (hence the spread)
-    ...getUngrouped(),
    S.divider(),
+   structureRegistry.getUngrouped(),
+   S.divider(),

    // schemas with customStructure.group: 'group2' are contained in this group
    // notice the use of getGroupItems (as opposed to getGroup).
-This inlines the direct children of the group.
+   // This inlines the direct children of the group. structureRegistry.getGroupItems('group2') ].flatMap(i => i); // flatmap to flatten everyting
-   ...structureRegistry.getGroupItems('group2')
-  ].map((item) => Promise.resolve(item));

-  const items = (await Promise.all(itemPromises)).filter(isDefined);
   return S.list().title('Content').items(items);
 };
 ```